 Low- and Medium-Speed Vehicle Access to Roadways

 A low-speed vehicle is any four-wheeled electric vehicle, excluding golf carts, that achieves speeds of at least 20 miles per hour (mph) but not more than 25 mph.
-Low-speed vehicles may access roadways with speed limits of up to 35 mph.
-A medium-speed vehicle is any four-wheeled electric or gasoline vehicle that has a maximum speed of over 30 mph, but not more than 35 mph.
-Medium-speed vehicles may not operate on interstate highways.
-Low- and medium-speed vehicles must comply with the safety standards in Title 49 of the Code of Federal Regulations, section 571.500.
+A medium-speed vehicle is any four-wheeled electric or gasoline vehicle that has a maximum speed of more than 30 mph, but not more than 35 mph.
+Low- and medium-speed vehicles must comply with the safety standards in Title 49 of the Code of Federal Regulations, Section 571.500.

 Jurisdiction: Tennessee